Liquid Salt Combined Cycle

 - We add an electrically heated thermal energy storage system, shown in orange in the diagram below, that uses a liquid salt as a storage and heat transfer medium.

 - We move the steam evaporator outside the exhaust gas path, using stored energy to boil water, and replace the evaporator with addition superheater and economizer tubes.

-This novel arrangement removes heat transfer constraints to increase steam flow 250%, to boost the power from the steam cycle.
+This novel arrangement removes heat transfer constraints to increase steam flow 250%, boosting the power from the steam cycle.
 In addition to absorbing over-generation and providing long discharge duration, the stored energy displaces fuel and enhances operating flexibility.

 How is it different?

 Unlike a conventional combined cycle, the stored energy permits the evaporator to operate independently of the combustion turbine.
-This enables fast startup by pre-heating the steam piping, establishing condenser vacuum, and spinning the steam turbine can be made ready for operation without fuel consumption, so it can be immediately loaded in coordination with the combustion turbine.
+By preheating the steam cycle using stored energy, the steam turbine can be made ready for operation without fuel consumption, so it can be immediately loaded in coordination with the combustion turbine.
 LSCC provides the flexibility of a peaking plant with lower fuel consumption than a conventional combined cycle.

 Conventional practice to boost power (supplemental firing using a duct burner) worsens the fuel heat rate and increases emissions.
 In contrast, thanks to the large increase in steam flow made possible by the novel arrangement, LSCC has an exceptionally low fuel Heat Rate, less than 5000 kJ/kWh LHV.

 How does it work?